What is Income Tax Return & How to file ITR?

-Filing Income Tax returns can be a tiring job as it involves submitting a large number of documents and a long process.
-If an individual provides wrong information or commits mistakes un deliberately while filing his/her income tax return, then it may lead to complications in the future and he/she has to provide clarification to the Income Tax Department along with the right and corrected details.
-An individual has to file his income tax returns annually according to the law and it does not matter whether the concerned individuals are earning their annual income through a monthly regular income or capital or any other sources.
+Filing Income Tax returns can be a tiring job as it involves submitting a large number of documents and is a long process.
+If an individual provides wrong information or commits mistakes un-deliberately while filing his/her income tax return, then it may lead to complications in the future and he/she has to provide clarification to the Income Tax Department along with the right and corrected details.
+An individual has to file his ITRs annually according to the law and it does not matter whether the concerned individuals are earning their annual income through a monthly regular income or capital or any other sources.
 The Income Tax Returns are to be filed within a set time period before a fixed deadline.
-Nowadays due to the digitalization on a rise in India, the income tax returns can be filed online too.
-No need to go into the Income Tax department’s office to file your income tax return but you can also file it easily by filling in an online application.
+Nowadays due to digitalization on a rise in India, ITR can be filed online too.
+Hence, there is no need to visit the Income Tax department to file your income tax return.
+You can file it easily by filling in an online application form.
 However, people tend to make a lot of mistakes while filing Income Tax returns.
 Read our list of the most common five mistakes made while filing Income Tax returns and try to avoid them while filing yours.

 This is also a mistake that Income Tax filers tend to make while filing Income Tax Returns.
-All the different sources of income for example – income from personal salary, income from rent on property etc. are all described under the Income Tax Returns Act.
-You have to carefully include all your income sources category wise.
+All the different sources of income for example – income from personal salary, income from rent on a property, etc. are all described under the Income Tax Returns Act.
+You have to carefully include all your income sources category-wise.
 According to these sources of income, an individual is responsible to pay his/her Income Tax Returns accordingly.

 According to the law, some types of income are exempt from giving income tax.
-For example income from long term gains, dividends etc. by the Income Tax Department.
+For example income from long-term gains, dividends, etc. by the Income Tax Department.
 But this provision does not mean that the individual benefiting from this Income Tax exemption is not responsible for providing this information to the Income Tax department.
-People often make this mistake of not informing about this income tax exemption.
-Avoid this commonly made mistakes and report all your income tax exemptions’ information while filing Income Tax Return.
+People often make the mistake of not informing about this income tax exemption.
+Avoid these commonly made mistakes and report all your income tax exemptions’ information while filing Income Tax returns.